BuilderIO/this-package-uses-fetch/README.md

 If you've landed here from a JavaScript package's documentation, it means that the aforementioned package uses [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) internally, and wants to help you polyfill it if needed.

-For more information on why we created this document, visit LINK_TO_OUR_BLOG_POST
+For more information on why we created this document, [visit our blog post](https://www.builder.io/blog/stop-polyfilling-fetch-in-your-npm-package).

 ## Do I need a polyfill?